 Existing subsection 35(1) of the Act enables rules to be made in connection with the funding or provision of reasonable and necessary supports or general supports.
-Section 6 of the proposed new NDIS (Plan Management) Rules 2021 ('PM Rules') concerns what and how supports should be specified in the statement of participant supports to be included in a participant's plan.
+Section 6 of the proposed new NDIS (Plan Management) Rules 2021 ('PM Rules') associated with the Exposure Draft concerned what and how supports should be specified in the statement of participant supports to be included in a participant's plan.

-AHPA does not support subsections 6(5) and 6(6) of the PM Rules, not least because they rely on the CEO being satisfied that it is not reasonably practicable for supports to be provided through the market.
+If these PM Rules come into force, AHPA does not support subsections 6(5) and 6(6), not least because they rely on the CEO being satisfied that it is not reasonably practicable for supports to be provided through the market.
 Under subsection 6(5), if the CEO is appropriately satisfied, the statement of participant supports may specify that, during a specified period, the support or class of supports is to be provided to the participant: